Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 cat sleeping with its belly up on a cat bed

 The navel, also known as the belly button, is the place where the umbilical cord was once attached to your stomach.
 The umbilical cord is how you received nutrients from your mother while you were still in the womb.
-As mammals, cats also receive nutrients through an umbilical cord in-utero, which leaves many wondering if they also have belly buttons.
+As mammals, cats also receive nutrients through an umbilical cord in utero, which leaves many wondering if they also have belly buttons.
 Cats sort of have belly buttons.
-But to answer that question fully, we need to look at the exact definition of a “belly button.”
+But to answer that question fully, we need to look at the exact definition of a “belly button”.

-divider-cat What Is a Belly Button?
+What Is a Belly Button?

 cat with belly pouch outdoors

-Image Credit: Zanna Pesnina, Shutterstock
+Image by: Zanna Pesnina, Shutterstock

-Why the Feline “Belly Button” Differs from Humans’
+Why the Feline “Belly Button” Differs From Humans’

-After birth, it generally takes only a few days for the umbilical cord to dry out and fall off.
+After birth, the umbilical cord generally takes only a few days to dry out and fall off.
 When it does, it leaves a scar on the abdomen that is functionally no different from the classic human navel.
 Because the spot is so tiny and clean, it’s barely noticeable.
-Once the cat’s fur grows in, it’s even harder to find as the abdomen is covered in fur.
+Once the cat’s fur grows, it’s even harder to find as the abdomen is covered in fur.

 cat in heat lying down

-Image Credit: rihaij, Pixabay
+Image by: rihaij, Pixabay

 Finding Your Cat’s Belly Button